Welcome Our School

 Eve P.

 Graduated in Psychology with Health Science from the University of the West of England, Bristol.
-Qualified as an English language teacher (TEFL), trained in the Jolly Phonics teaching method and certified by AMI as Assistant 6-12.
+Qualified as an English language teacher (TEFL), trained in the Jolly Phonics teaching method and certified by AMI as Assistant 6-12 and finishing my AMI Elementary teacher 6-12 years.

 I have been teaching English as a foreign language for 12 years in Spain, South Korea and Chile, and have a passion for helping children reach their full potential.
 Motherhood sparked my interest in the Montessori method and since becoming a mother I have read extensively on this, and gentle parenting techniques.
 I have enjoyed watching my daughter thrive, and now she is a happy member of the infant community here in Sevilla Montessori School.